Switzerland has been named the most innovative country in Europe 2021 by the European Commission.

 Swiss universities are well-known for their top-tier research programs.
 They have vibrant international communities, and graduates of these universities are highly sought after by global organizations, in recognition of the country’s reputation for having one of the most progressive higher education systems in Europe.

 Both of EU’s Swiss campuses are melting pots of nationalities and cultures.
-We have nearly 500 students from more than 100 different countries studying with us in Geneva and Montreux.
+We have nearly 500 students from more than 100 different countries studying with us in Geneva.
 These different perspectives create an inclusive, innovative classroom environment in which students can collaborate with and learn from their peers as well as their instructors.
 Our equally diverse faculty comprises experienced global business leaders who are committed to teaching the most up to date theory on trending business topics.

 We offer 30+ foundation, undergraduate, and postgraduate degree courses across our two Swiss campuses.